Filippo Damian

 Filippo Damian (born 21 April 1996) is an Italian footballer who plays as a midfielder for club Siracusa.

 Career

-ChievoVerona
+Chievo Verona

 Born in Castelfranco Veneto, Damian was a youth exponent of ChievoVerona.

 Loan to Como

 On 31 August 2016, Damian was signed by Serie C side Como with a season-long loan deal.
 On 14 September he made his Serie C debut for Como as a substitute replacing Alessio Cristiani in the 76th minute of a 1–0 home defeat against Livorno.
 On 12 October he scored his first professional goal, as a substitute, in the 92nd minute of a 3–1 home win over Pontedera.
 On 30 October, Damian scored his second goal, again as a substitute, in the 90th minute of a 2–2 home draw against Olbia.
 On 7 November, Damian played his first full match, a 3–1 away defeat against Piacenza.
 Damian ended his loan to Como with 24 appearances, 2 goals and 1 assist.